- About Us

 PhD Student (FI-SDUR)Supervisor:

-The Journal of Physical Organic Chemistry features on its front cover the recently
+Journal of the American Chemical Society features on its supplementary cover the recently